wavefrontHQ/docs/pages/doc/users_managing.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: users_managing.html
-summary: This describes how to manage users.
+summary: Learn how to manage users.
 ---

 You must have [User Management permission](permissions) to do the following tasks.
 If you do not have permission, UI menu selections and buttons required to perform the tasks will not be visible.